 Nothing was too good for his son and the king kept any hint of unpleasantness out of sight.
 He had his cousin Devadatta as a companion, but GAUTAMA always seemed to win everything including a bride called YASODHARA.

 Life was indeed idyllic.
 No poverty, sickness, death or ugliness was allowed within the palace grounds.
 For his first outing father had the streets cleared of nasties and filled them with flowers; but shocks happened despite the precautions, and Sid saw a poor man in rags, a sick man, and final horror a dead man.

 This caused him to fret and brood and the king had to lock him in at night.
 The marriage helped, especially when his son Rahula was born, but not for long.
 One night Sid crept off and escaped into the real world.

 Bewildered, he crept off into the wilderness practicing austerities to the point of starvation as he sought salvation for the conditions of human ills by adding to them.
 Clearly this did not work so he started dining on hand-outs as he could not afford take-outs.
 No one had told him about money.

 Then he spotted the spot of all spots — a large Bho tree by the riverbank of the Ganges.
-Here he set up his simple headquarters and in time it became known as the ‘Tree of Enlightenment'.
-Now his meditations were producing results and his mind over matter was strong enough to stitch up MARA(2) the evil demon who tried every which way to crush GAUTAMA's contemplations.
+Here he set up his simple headquarters and in time it became known as the ‘Tree of Enlightenment’.
+It was there he had his big revelation.

 Followers flocked.
 To some extent it was like buying a timeshare in Godliness.
 If you made mistakes you could come back and try again.
 It was all so benign: no thunderbolts, no blood sacrifices or marching to Holy Wars.
 Tranquility and Peace were to be given a chance.
 It was all so-far fetched one just had to give it a try.